Accreditation for Conformity-assessment bodies

 Conformity-assessment bodies assess whether products and services from suppliers meet the specified requirements.
-They do this for every imaginable field of work: health, environment, constructions, energy, food, transport and finance, to name but a few.
-In the event of a positive assessment the supplier is issued with a statement of conformity in the form of a certificate or report.
+They do this for every imaginable field of work: health, environment, construction, energy, food, transport, and finance, to name but a few.
+In the event of a positive assessment, the supplier is issued with a statement of conformity in the form of a certificate or report.

 Fields of work

 When assessing conformity-assessment bodies we distinguish between different disciplines:

 The way in which a conformity assessment is conducted therefore differs greatly.
 For example, it can involve testing a sample in a laboratory, measuring the critical components of a complex installation, analyzing an organization and its production processes, or having people sit examinations.
 The subjects are also very diverse.
 Accreditation ranges from DNA testing to websites, from free-range eggs to career advisers, from lifts to asbestos inspections, and so on.
 And our field of work is expanding constantly.

 Chain of Trust

 The work of the AKAP is focused on underpinning this trust via expert, impartial and independent supervision: